Win a 12-day Vietnam tour designed for 18-40s! ENTER NOW →

 Palas de Rei/Melide

+Continue the pilgrimage westwards, walking through the lush green valleys of Galicia.
 Continue walking through rural Spain.
-Take a break in the lively market town of Melide (454m), and try octopus, Galicia's most classic dish, in one of the many 'pulperías'.
+Take a break in the lively market town of Melide, and try octopus, Galicia's most classic dish, in one of the many 'pulperías'.

 • Day 5